paulynamagana/paulynamagana.github.io/_training/2024-afdb-tutorial-online.md

 venue: "EMBL-EBI training site"
 date: 2024-03-12
 location: "Hinxton, UK"
+description: "Online training course introducing AlphaFold 2, including its concepts, prediction process, and research applications.
+Developed in collaboration with Google DeepMind."

 ---

 This tutorial is aimed at researchers who are interested in using AlphaFold2 to predict protein structures and integrate these predictions into their projects.
 An undergraduate-level knowledge of protein structure and structural biology would be an advantage.